Going Home From Hospital After Your Child's Cancer Treatment

 Share

-Key points to remember about going home from hospital after your child's treatment
+Key points about going home from hospital after your child's treatment

 • going home for the first time after diagnosis can be an especially stressful time